 - Have a choice over how your funding support money will is held and managed, including the right to ask for direct payment.
 This means you can spend the money in ways and times that suits you as long as the agreed outcomes are met.

 How do I get a personal budget?

-To obtain a personal budget, you will need to request an assessment from the council to establish your needs.
-They call this a needs assessment and the amount of money in your personal budget is decided by the local authority after they complete this assessment.
+To obtain a personal budget, you will need to request an assessment from the Local Authority to establish your needs.
+They call this a needs assessment and the amount of money in your personal budget is decided by the Local Authority after they complete this assessment.
 The need assessment work out:

 - what kind of care and support you need

 - how much it will cost

 - how much you’re able to afford yourself

 To get a needs assessment you will need to contact your local authority and ask for a need assessment.
 You can call them or do it online.